Skip to main

 SDS worked with the Scottish Government to develop a measure of participation which allows us to identify the participation status of the wider 16-19 cohort.

-The latest report (published August 2023) marks the ninth release of statistics on the participation of 16-19 year olds at a national and local authority level.
+The latest report (published August 2024) marks the tenth release of statistics on the participation of 16-19 year olds at a national and local authority level.

 As agreed by Scottish Ministers the Annual Participation Measure (APM) has been adopted in the Scottish Government’s National Performance Framework as the measure of young people’s participation.
 This has replaced the school leaver destination follow up as the source of the national indicator, “Percentage of young adults (16-19 year olds) participating in education, training or employment”.